cerebral/cerebral/docs/docs/docs/tutorial/routing.md

 ## Challenge

 Go to your browsers addressbar and enter an invalid route like: localhost/#/*foo* and press Enter.
 Now check the console!
 The challenge is to add another route which catches those *unknown* routes, runs a signal and display a toast with an error.
+You probably need some more docs on the router to make this work.

-**Want to dive deeper?** - [Go in depth](../in-depth/12_routing.html), or move on with the tutorial
+**Want to dive deeper?** - [Go in depth](../in_depth/routing.md), or move on with the tutorial